 Meanwhile, all foreign travelers transiting or traveling from these countries are prohibited from setting foot on PH soil.
 This takes effect from 0001H of 30 December 2020, until 15 January 2020.

 Here is the list of countries in particular:

 - South Africa

 Returning Filipinos and Overseas Filipino Workers (OFWs)

-Filipino citizens coming from countries mentioned above are allowed to enter the country.
-However, they must undergo an absolute facility based 14-day quarantine period and a negative RT-PCR result.
+We still allow entry to Filipino citizens coming from the countries mentioned above.
+However, they must undergo an absolute facility-based 14-day quarantine period and a negative RT-PCR result.

-The Bureau of Quarantine (BOQ) and the Overseas Workers Welfare Administration (OWWA) are directed to ensure their strict adherence to quarantine and testing protocols.
+The Bureau of Quarantine (BOQ) and the Overseas Workers Welfare Administration (OWWA) must ensure the implementation of strict adherence to quarantine and testing protocols.

-Meanwhile, Filipino Seafarers are allowed to disembark their ships but must be subjected to a mandatory facility-based quarantine for 14 days, in addition to negative RT-PCR result.
+Meanwhile, Filipino Seafarers are allowed to disembark their ships but must be subjected to a mandatory facility-based quarantine for 14 days, in addition to negative RT-PCR results.

 Arrival Before 0001H of 30 December 2020